Township Council Supports Train Station and Smart Growth

 Avideo of the meeting will be available mid-month on www.OurTownCenter.info.
 For more information, visit www.smartgrowthamerica. org.

-North Brunswick, NJ (January 8, 2008) – North Brunswick Township Council unanimously passed a resolution supporting a new rail transit station and the principles of Smart Growth at the December 17, 2007 Township Council meeting.
+North Brunswick, NJ (January 8, 2008) North Brunswick Township Council unanimously passed a resolution supporting a new rail transit station and the principles of Smart Growth at the December 17, 2007 Township Council meeting.

-The resolution ‘supports a new rail transit station as a regional multimodal transportation hub at the former Johnson & Johnson North Brunswick Campus, provided existing roadway infrastructure and traffic bottlenecks are sufficiently expanded and improved.’
+and improved.
 Earlier this year, the Planning Board had adopted a comparable resolution with unanimous support and had forwarded this resolution to the governing body for consideration and endorsement.
 Mayor Francis Womack said, "The resolution reflects North Brunswick's desire to be a regional center of rail transportation and smart growth principles".

-The resolution supports the State’s Development and Redevelopment Plan, which ‘encourages compact, mixed-use development with access to mass transit’.
-It further endorsed the programs and initiatives put forth by the NJ Department of Transportation, NJ Transit, and the NJ Office of Smart Growth to ‘promote transit villages as a viable alternative to suburban sprawl that consumes open spaces, increases congestion, and contributes to air pollution’.
+transit.
+It further endorsed the programs and initiatives put forth by the NJ Department of Transportation, NJ Transit, and the NJ Office of Smart Growth to promote transit villages

 North Brunswick Township is a community committed to Smart Growth principles and has initiated steps to become a sustainable community, by forming the North Brunswick 2030 Committee.
 The committee, comprised of residents, council members and students, explores and implements plans to make the town a sustainable community by the year 2030.